 River fishing with Ged Brown

 River fishing, Gambian term bolong fishing.
 I’ll start by saying river fishing is not my forte.
 Over the years I’ve fished many of the seven rivers of The Gambia.
-Often with little success, or if I’ve had success it’s been more luck than judgement ( barracuda on shrimp at Bintang etc).
+Often with little success, or if I’ve had success it’s been more luck than judgment ( barracuda on shrimp at Bintang etc).
 In recent years I’ve learned to fish the River a lot better.
 Knowing tides and different fish behaviour!

 Plenty more fish in the river!